Welcome to today's edition of the Rush 24-7 podcast.

 The amnesty bill was put together behind closed doors.

-There wasn't going to be any debate, there weren't going to be any committee hearings.
+There weren't going to be any committee hearings.

 They didn't want anybody to know the details.

-Uh and the the details broke.
+And the details broke.

-Uh a lot of people did, and so the attempt failed, as you all know.
+And so the attempt failed, as you all know.

-What that episode illustrated, quite quite obviously, is when government gets that big, it gets arrogant, it gets elitist.
+What that episode illustrated, quite obviously, is when government gets that big, it gets arrogant, it gets elitist.

 Look at Governor Spitzer.

-It's not that they're immune, it's not that they don't hear what the public says, it's that they don't care.
+It's not that they don't hear what the public says.

 They are a different class of people in their mind.

-That also is what you get with an out-of-control federal government, people with that kind of attitude in it.
+That also is what you get with an out-of-control federal government, people with that kind of attitude in it, that they're better than everybody else and that they're smarter than everybody.

-So Tapscott here is right on the money.
+So Tap Scott here is right on the money.

-Everything that's been happening recently is a great illustration of the size of government, way too big, and how becomes grossly inefficient and incompetent.
+Everything that's been happening recently is a great illustration of the size of government, way too big, and how it becomes grossly inefficient and incompetent.

 These the people you want running health care.

-It is just constantly amazed me that there are people out there who will turn over something that's the size of one-seventh of the U.S. economy to the same people that botch everything else they have to do in life from the DMV on up.
+It has just constantly amazed me that there are people out there who will turn over something that's the size of one-seventh of the U.S. economy to the same people that botch everything else they have to do in life from the DMV on up.

 But in a common sense way, why would anybody want to have this government run anything that's percolating fine in the private sector?

-In short, back to Mr. Tapscott here, the coming decade could be the greatest opportunity this generation is likely to see to make the case for a rejuvenated federalism of limited government.
+In short, back to Mr. Tap Scott here, the coming decade could be the greatest opportunity this generation is likely to see to make the case for a rejuvenated federalism of limited government.

 We simply have to find new ways to speak the timeless message of Ronald Reagan's first inaugural.